 The Ultimate Guide to Third-Party Logistics (3PLs) and how They Handle Order Fulfillment

-A significant portion of any company’s business involves fulfilling customer orders.
-The order fulfillment process begins when the customer places an order and ends when the order arrives that their doorstep.
+A significant portion of a business’s day-to-day operations involves fulfilling customer orders.
+The order fulfillment process begins when the customer places an order and ends when the order arrives at their doorstep.

-What seems like a simple process can actually become quite complex depending on the storage location of your company’s inventory, the location of the customer, the size of the order, and the timetable for delivery.
+What seems like a simple process can become quite complex depending on the storage location of your company’s inventory, the customer’s location, the size of the order, and the timetable for delivery.
 When you factor in the potential for returns, it becomes even more complicated.

-When a business grows beyond its capability to manage order fulfillment in-house, it might be time to consider outsourcing certain functions to a third-party logistics provider or 3PL provider.
+When a business grows beyond its capability to manage order fulfillment in-house, it might be time to consider outsourcing certain functions to third-party logistics companies (aka 3PL services).

-Keep reading to learn everything you need to know about third-party logistics.
+Keep reading to learn everything you need to know about 3PLs.

 Third-party logistics involves three parties – the business, the logistics provider, and the shipping carrier.
-In the simplest of terms, a third-party logistics provider offers logistics services to manage certain aspects of a company’s shipping operations.
+In simple terms, a third-party logistics provider offers logistics services to manage certain aspects of a company’s shipping operations.
 3PLs are renowned for their logistics industry expertise and can help companies better fulfill orders to keep their customers happy.

 In most cases, a 3PL becomes integrated into the company’s inventory storage and transportation procedures.
-Rather than storing, packaging, and shipping orders themselves, companies can hire a 3PL to manage the logistics of the entire process.
-The 3PL owns or leases its own storage and transportation assets, using them to fulfill the client’s orders from a remote location.
-By handing over management of order fulfillment logistics to a third-party provider, companies are able to focus more on the factors that will help them grow and develop their business.
+Rather than storing, packaging, and shipping orders themselves, companies hire a 3PL to manage the entire process.
+The 3PL owns or leases its storage and transportation assets, using them to fulfill the client’s orders from a remote location.
+By handing over management of order fulfillment logistics to a third-party provider, companies can focus more on growing and developing their business.

-The third-party supply chain model was developed in the 1970s when intermodal marketing companies began receiving packaged loads from shippers and handled the transportation of those loads to railroads for delivery.
-In the decades since, the process has become refined and modernized with 3PL software that simplifies and streamlines the whole process both for 3PLs and the companies that hire them.
+The third-party supply chain model was developed in the 1970s when intermodal marketing companies began receiving packaged loads from shippers and handled those loads to railroads for delivery.
+In the decades since, the process has become refined and modernized with 3PL software that simplifies and streamlines the whole process for 3PLs and the companies that hire them.
 3PLs are used by businesses of all sizes ranging from Fortune 500 companies to startups.

 What Services Does a 3PL Provide?

-A 3PL has the ability to scale and customize its services according to the client’s specific needs and the client still retains some degree of oversight when it comes to managing shipping operations.
-Before signing a contract, you have the ability to outline exactly what services you want the 3PL to provide and what services you will retain in-house.
-As your business grows and changes, your 3PL provider can take on a greater role by adding additional services or by expanding operations as a whole.
+A 3PL can scale and customize its services according to the client’s specific needs, and the client still retains some degree of oversight when it comes to managing shipping operations.
+Before signing a contract, you can outline what services you want the 3PL to provide and what services you will retain in-house.
+As your business grows and changes, your 3PL provider can take on a more significant role by adding additional services or by expanding operations as a whole.

-- Inventory Management – Managing inventory involves more than simply storing your company’s products.
-It also involves integrative technology that syncs your inventory with your online store, so you can track inventory and predict demand to avoid sell-outs.
+Managing inventory involves more than simply storing your company’s products.
+It also involves integrative technology that syncs your inventory with your online store in real-time, so you can track inventory and predict demand to avoid sell-outs.

-- Inventory Distribution – Many 3PL providers manage multiple warehouse locations so your company’s inventory can be distributed across several fulfillment centers for fast shipment to different parts of the country.
+Many 3PL providers manage multiple warehouse locations so your company’s inventory can be distributed across several fulfillment centers for fast shipment to different parts of the country.
 With the right technology, a 3PL can automate the fulfillment process, automatically routing orders to the best fulfillment center.
 3PLs make extensive use of automation like this to make inventory distribution profitable for their clients.

-- Picking and Packing – In addition to storing your company’s inventory, a 3PL provider has staff in place to perform the specific tasks associated with order fulfillment including picking the products in each order and packaging them appropriately for shipping.
+In addition to storing your company’s inventory, a 3PL provider has staff in place to perform the specific tasks associated with order fulfillment, including picking the products in each order and packaging them appropriately for shipping.

-- Freight Forwarding – Once the products are picked and packaged, the 3PL forwards them to a shipping carrier for delivery.
-Different 3PLs work with different carriers and a good 3PL will choose the one that offers the best combination of price and delivery speed.
+Once the products are picked and packaged, the 3PL forwards them to a shipping carrier for delivery.
+Different 3PLs work with other carriers, and a good 3PL will choose the one that offers the best combination of price and delivery speed.
 Some 3PLs even work with local carriers for less than truckload (LTL) shipping for local orders.

-- Expedited Shipping – Working with a 3PL enables your company to offer expedited shipping options to your customers because fulfillment centers send out orders on a daily basis – much more frequently than you would be able to offer if you handled orders in-house.
+Working with a 3PL enables your company to offer expedited shipping options to your customers because fulfillment centers send out orders daily – much more frequently than you would be able to provide if you handled orders in-house.
 3PLs often have discounts negotiated with carriers like FedEx, DHL, USPS, and others to offer faster delivery speeds at a manageable cost.

-- Reverse Logistics (Returns) – Not only do 3PLs offer shipment services, but they can also provide reverse logistics to handle returns.
-A 3PL has the ability to provide customers with return labels so they can drop the item off with a carrier for return to the fulfillment center.
+Not only do 3PLs offer shipment services, but they can also provide reverse logistics to handle returns.
+A 3PL can provide customers with return labels to drop the item off with a carrier for return to the fulfillment center.

-Again, when you sign a contract with a 3PL provider, you have the ability to customize its services according to your business’s needs.
+Again, when you sign a contract with a 3PL company, you can customize its services according to your business’s needs.
 An experienced 3PL provider will be able to handle the logistics of the entire supply chain from the moment your customer submits their order to the moment it arrives on their doorstep.

 To help you understand what this looks like, here is an outline of the order fulfillment process from a third-party logistics provider’s perspective:

-Step 1: Receiving – A 3PL can’t fulfill customer orders if they don’t have inventory, so the first step in the process is moving your inventory to the 3PL’s warehouse.
-Depending on the size of your business, your inventory may be divided among several fulfillment centers, so orders can be fulfilled more quickly and efficiently.
-Each 3PL has its own process for receiving and storing inventory and most providers are able to customize this service according to the client’s needs.
+Step 1: Receiving A 3PL can’t fulfill customer orders if they don’t have inventory, so the first step in the process is moving your inventory to the 3PL’s warehouse.
+Depending on your business’s size, your inventory may be divided among several fulfillment centers, so orders can be fulfilled more quickly and efficiently.
+Each 3PL has its own process for receiving and storing inventory, and most providers are able to customize this service according to the client’s needs.